Low Cost Ideas to Treat Your Kids

 To keep costs down I recommend digging your own worms for bait.
 This can be a fun activity in itself as kids love digging and getting dirty.
 You also don’t need a tackle box full of fishing tackle.
 Just some hooks, bobbers, sinkers, and some poles at the bare minimum.

 There are so many other ideas you can use to treat your kids for a day out of the house without blowing your budget.
 What other ideas do you have to treat your kids?
-Leave a comment on the Facebook page and let me know.
+Leave a comment below or on our Facebook page and let me know.